 Now there is no fixed number of conversions to call a landing page good or bad.
 For some businesses, a 5% conversion rate is good enough, and for others, even 15% is bad; it depends on your business’s nature and what kind of prospects you are trying to convert.
 If you are running a campaign to get more subscribers, then a conversion rate that stays within 10-40 % is good, but if you are selling expensive/luxury products, then a 5% conversion rate is considered good enough.

-Always keep in mind that people on your landing page are, most of the time in the final stage of the conversion funnel.
-We will not talk about the whole conversion funnel but focus only on the last step because it’s linked with the landing page.
+Always keep in mind that people on your High converting landing page are, most of the time in the final stage of the conversion funnel.
+We will not talk about the whole conversion funnel but focus only on the last step because it’s linked to the landing page.

 If you want to read more about the conversion funnel, you can head over to this article.

-Prospects have already made their minds and have done their research in similar products or services, and they are ready to buy, now it’s up to your landing page how well it can convert.
+Prospects have already made up their minds and have done their research on similar products or services, and they are ready to buy, now it’s up to your landing page how well it can convert.

 A good landing page can significantly help you to supercharge your conversion rate and sales.
 You should invest your time building different landing pages for different products to check out which works best for your brand.